Wills, Trusts & Probate

 Frequently Asked Questions About Charitable Trusts in Stanford

-What types of charitable trusts are available in California?
+What tax benefits are associated with charitable trusts in California?

-How do I fund a charitable trust?
+How do I choose the right trustee for a charitable trust?